keboola/developers-docs/extend/generic-extractor/iterations.md

 each user has their own API token, which must be provided in the `X-Api-Token` header.

-Even if the above parameters relate to the [`api` configuration](/extend/generic-extractor/api/), which cannot be directly included in `iterations`, it is still possible to use them.
+Even if the above parameters relate to the [`api` configuration](/extend/generic-extractor/api/), which cannot be directly included in `iterations`, we can specify them as `http.headers` and therefore it is still possible to use them.

 {% highlight json %}
 {